GoogleCloudPlatform/community/tutorials/auto-bigquery-tokenize/index.md

 ## Architecture

-The solution described in this document builds on the [architecture](https://cloud.google.com/community/tutorials/auto-data-tokenize#architecture) of the file based tokenizing solution.
-It has two pipelines for each of the tasks:
+The solution described in this document comprises two pipelines, one for each of the tasks:

   * Sample and identify
   * Tokenize

 ![Auto tokenizing pipelines](https://storage.googleapis.com/gcp-community/tutorials/auto-bigquery-tokenize/auto_tokenize_bq_arch.svg)

-The solution is designed to use BigQuery table, or a query as source of data, which is a key difference compared to [Automatic tokenizing pipelines](https://cloud.google.com/community/tutorials/auto-data-tokenize) which used files as input.

-When using BigQuery table as source, the solution uses [Storage API](https://cloud.google.com/bigquery/docs/reference/storage) to improve load times.
+When using BigQuery table as source, the solution uses the [BigQuery Storage API](https://cloud.google.com/bigquery/docs/reference/storage) to improve load times.

-The Sample and identify pipeline outputs following files to Cloud Storage:
+The *sample-and-identify* pipeline outputs the following files to Cloud Storage:

   * Avro schema of the file
   * Detected infoTypes for each of the input columns